 Explore Park is now closed; that frontier version of Williamsburg was an economic failure

 Why would communities seeking tourists highlight museums in their advertising?
-Perhaps they know that more people visit museums each year than attend a professional sports event.6
+Perhaps they know that more people visit museums each year than attend a professional sports event.
+The American Alliance of Museums listed 166 members in Virginia in 2019.6

 Tourism does have negative impacts, such as construction of roads and parking lots that alter the natural habitats that hikers, birdwatchers, and visitors come to see.

 Anglers are not thrilled when boat ramps built with funds from license fees become swimming holes for teenagers or families; loud parties on the shoreline and splashing in the river disrupt the traditional fishing experience.
 The Virginia Department of Game and Inland Fisheries (DGIF) now posts signs at boat ramps built with DGIF funds, warning that boat ramps are for fishing only.